List of Teen Titans (TV series) characters: Puppet King

-The Puppet King is an evil marionette who transfers the Titans' souls into puppets in an attempt to enact a ceremony that would turn the Titans' bodies over to him permanently in "Switched."
+The Puppet King (voiced by Tracey Walter) is an evil marionette who transfers the Titans' souls into puppets in an attempt to enact a ceremony that would turn the Titans' bodies over to him permanently.
 However, his plans are disrupted when a spell cast by Raven as he was transferring her and Starfire into their puppets resulted in the two female Titans escaping their puppets, although they were left in each other's bodies as a result.
-After overcoming their issues in controlling the other's powers, Raven and Starfire work together to stop him, and The Puppet King's spells are broken as the Titans' souls are returned to their proper bodies.
-The Puppet King is also rendered a lifeless marionette as a result, which the Titans stow away in their evidence room.
+After overcoming their issues in controlling the other's powers, Raven and Starfire work together to stop him, and the Puppet King's spells are broken as the Titans' souls are returned to their proper bodies.
+The Puppet King is rendered a lifeless marionette as a result, which the Titans stow away in their evidence room.
+Late in the series, Puppet King appears alive as a member of the Brotherhood of Evil.

-He is reanimated somehow and appears in the episode "Revved Up", riding his own car with all of the other villains who are going after Robin's most prized possession.
-He became an honorary member of the Brotherhood of Evil beforehand, later helping Control Freak take down Killowat in "Calling All Titans."

-He is beaten by Más early on into the final battle of "Titans Together," but oddly enough, the Puppet King is seen standing with the Teen Titans (between Herald and Jericho) at the point in which Robin tosses Brain to Beast Boy.
-What happens with him beyond this point is unknown.